 This center’s vision for engaging the city’s most pressing issues thus emerged from the Department of Philosophy and Religious Studies’ public scholarship initiatives, including work by the Public Life Committee.
 Designated by the state legislature as Maryland’s premier public urban research university, our work at Morgan State University is informed by commitments to “collaborative pursuits, scholarly research, creative endeavors, and public service, giving priority to addressing societal issues, particularly those prevalent in urban communities.”

-Within this context, the Center for the Study of Religion and the City (CSRC) will seek to inspire, shape, and support scholarly engagements with the city that bridge gaps and partner with diverse religious groups, scholars, activists, community organizations, and policymakers.
-Toward this end, the center will invite and organize researchers from diverse disciplines and institutions, non-academic partners, undergraduate students, and potential graduate students to develop proposals for and participate in the following activities:
+Within this context, the Center for the Study of Religion and the City (CSRC) seeks to inspire, shape, and support scholarly engagements with the city that bridge gaps and partner with diverse religious groups, scholars, activists, community organizations, and policymakers.
+Toward this end, the center invites and organizes researchers from diverse disciplines and institutions, non-academic partners, undergraduate students, and potential graduate students to develop proposals for and participate in the following activities:

 Research Grants that will help support individual and small group research on religion and the city

 Public Theology Projects that engage specific social justice issues and that promote innovative means of theologically engaging the city

 Undergraduate Support that will encourage a new generation of scholars at an HBCU to pursue publicly engaged work on religion and the city

 Public Programming, including an annual CSRC conference, colloquia, and workshops to help disseminate findings from the center’s supported activities and from other leading scholars on religion and cities and which would also serve as forums for feedback from and engagement with diverse Baltimore publics